Molde FK in European football: By competition

 The following is a list of the all-time statistics from Molde's games in the three UEFA tournaments the club has participated in, as well as the overall total.
 The list contains the tournament, the number of games played (Pld), won (W), drawn (D) and lost (L).
 The number of goals scored (GF), goals against (GA), goal difference (GD) and the percentage of matches won (Win%).
-The statistics include qualification matches and is up to date as of 3 November 2022.
+The statistics include qualification matches.